rahulvm20/cs_assignment/README.md

 #### Seting up the Environment
 To carryout this project, i used linux virtual machine that i had already installed while learning a course on coursera. details of this course is https://www.coursera.org/learn/finite-element-method/home/welcome where they explained how to install VM which worked well in this project too.
 This provided linux ubuntu version.
-Following the steps mentioned in the course made it easier to install the virtual machine, Although it took time to get used to the user interface.
+Following the steps mentioned in the course made it easier to install the virtual machine.

 #### Problems faced during the project
+Although installation was easier due to steps mentioned in that course, it was taking time to understand the command used in linux.
+Due to this i had to use both user interface by mouse to select and do operations like it's done in windows and along with that used command-line.
+During compiling using makefile, there were some issues related to module not being found due to which i had to use **sudo apt install _module_name_** and similar commands.